Seokguram Grotto, South Korea

 Typhoons

 The typhoon season normally runs from June to November.
-You should monitor the progress of approaching storms with the Korea Meteorological Administration or call 131 in Korea to get an accurate weather forecast in English.
+Monitor the progress of approaching storms with the Korea Meteorological Administration or call 131 in Korea to get an accurate weather forecast in English.
 Always follow any advice given by the local authorities.

 Flooding and landslides